klezVirus/Posts/reviews/vulnhub/homeless/readme.md

 ?>
 ```

-So to we are now aware that there is a restriction in place allowing only `HTTP USER AGENT`s containing the word 'Cyberdog'.
+So, we are now aware that there is a restriction in place allowing only `HTTP USER AGENT`s containing the word 'Cyberdog'.
 The flow control is then passed to `/myuploader_priv/index.php`.
 In this file, we can detect a file upload functionality, as observable below:

 ```php
 <?php